skellis46/slipbox/somatic practices, interoception and evidence.md

 Add that Ginot describes another rhetorical device which somatics practitioners deploy.
 This device -- and what it reveals -- has been central to my developing this writing.
 This is about how somatics uses science.

 - JDSP operating at wide-angle (or high?) level.
 Unsubstantiated claims (and unfalsifiable)
+- But even using the word (made famous by Karl Popper) likely introduces an epistemic issue for us.
+That those are not the epistemic grounds on which we here in somatics stand.

 ## Ginot, science and the validation of somatic practices